google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

     - Use snippets to run small scripts from any page.
     - Run portions of snippets in the Console with the "Evaluate in Console" feature.
-    - Map snippets to external files with workspaces.
+    - Map snippets to external files with Workspaces.
     - Remember that popular features from the Sources panel, like breakpoints, also work with snippets.
 ---